Nr. 1 / August 2016

 AquaGen is sending out information letters that present updated product documentation and new information related to breeding, genetics, health, broodstock- and egg production.

-You can subscribe to AquaGen INFORMATION LETTER and/or AquaGen EGG UPDATE by wrighting your e-mail address in the field to the right of this page.
+You can subscribe to AquaGen INFORMATION LETTER and AquaGen EGG UPDATE by by signing up at the bottom of this page.
 You can read the latest editions of AquaGen INFORMATION LETTER by clicking the links below.

 Nr.
 1 / August 2016